atk4/docs/overview/why-use.md

 ## What Challenges Is Agile Toolkit Designed To Solve?

-Agile Toolkit is a new kind of PHP framework focused on easing the development of rich-client AJAX applications.
+Agile Toolkit is a new kind of full-stack PHP framework focused on easing the development of rich-client AJAX applications.

 ### The challenge of developing rich AJAX applications